Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Feedback Capacity

-In this subsection, we prove the converse part of Theorem \ref{main-thm}, which relies on some existing results on the feedback capacity of discrete-time ARMA(1,1) Gaussian channels under the average power constraint (see detailed definitions in \cite{cover1989gaussian}).
-For such channels, Yang \emph{et al.} \cite[Theorem 7]{yang2007feedback} derived a relatively explicit formula for feedback capacity under the assumption that stationary inputs can achieve feedback capacity, which has been confirmed by Kim in the proof of \cite[Theorem 3.1]{kim2009feedback}. ~Thus, feedback capacity for the ARMA(1,1) noise channels is known, as reformulated below. \begin{thm}[\cite{yang2007feedback},\cite{kim2009feedback}\footnote{Theorem \ref{kim} has been stated and proved in \cite[Theorem 5.3]{kim2009feedback}.
-However, a recent paper \cite{derpich2022comments} pointed out that the proof of a key result \cite[Corollary 4.4]{kim2009feedback} is incorrect, and as a consequence, the proof of Theorem 5.3 in \cite{kim2009feedback} is invalid.}] Suppose the noise process $\{Z_i\}$ is an ARMA(1,1) Gaussian process satisfying
+In this subsection, we prove the converse part of Theorem \ref{main-thm}, using some existing results on the feedback capacity of discrete-time ARMA(1,1) Gaussian channels (see detailed definitions in \cite{cover1989gaussian}) under average power constraint $P$.
+For such channels, Yang \emph{et al.} \cite[Theorem 7]{yang2007feedback} derived a relatively explicit formula for feedback capacity under the assumption that stationary inputs can achieve feedback capacity, which has been confirmed by Kim in the proof of \cite[Theorem 3.1]{kim2009feedback}. ~Thus, feedback capacity for discrete-time ARMA(1,1) Gaussian channels is known, as reformulated below.